evernym/sgl/docs/tutorial.md

 for orphan children in a refugee camp (one of the use cases for which SGL was developed).
-You need something a bit fancier that just "X is the guardian of Y" -- an older sibling might have a few guardianship privileges, a grandparent more, etc.
+You need something a bit fancier that just "X is the guardian of Y" -- an older sibling might have a few guardianship privileges, a grandparent more privileges, etc.

 #### Step 1: name privileges